Hunter syndrome

-Hunter syndrome, or mucopolysaccharidosis type II (MPS II), is a rare genetic disorder in which large sugar molecules called glycosaminoglycans (or GAGs or mucopolysaccharides) build up in body tissues.
-It is a form of lysosomal storage disease.
+Hunter syndrome, or mucopolysaccharidosis type II (MPS II), is a rare inherited lysosomal storage disease in which large sugar molecules called glycosaminoglycans (or GAGs or mucopolysaccharides) build up in body tissues.
 Hunter syndrome is caused by a deficiency of the lysosomal enzyme iduronate-2-sulfatase (I2S).
 The lack of this enzyme causes heparan sulfate and dermatan sulfate to accumulate in all body tissues.
 Hunter syndrome is the only MPS syndrome to exhibit X-linked recessive inheritance.

 The symptoms of Hunter syndrome are comparable to those of MPS I. It causes abnormalities in many organs, including the skeleton, heart, and respiratory system.
-In severe cases, this leads to death during the teenaged years.
+In severe cases, this leads to death during the teenage years.
 Unlike MPS I, corneal clouding is not associated with this disease.